 Day 01: Arrive Kathmandu & Transfer to Hotel - 1,300m/4,264 ft

 Upon your arrival in the Kathmandu airport (TIA) you will be greeted by a representative from Himalayan Glacier Trekking (HGT).
 After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Himalayan Glacier Trekking display board at the arrival gate.
 You will be then transferred to Hotel Shanker or a similar category hotel.
-After check in, you will visit HGT office, meet your trekking leader as well as other participants and make final preparations for the trip.
-Later in the evening we will organize a Welcome Dinner at an excellent traditional Nepalese Restaurant where you will enjoy the Nepalese cultural program along with a fine meal.
+After checking in, you will visit HGT office, meet your trekking leader as well as other participants and make final preparations for the trip.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
+For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: Kathmandu: Sightseeing and Trek Preparation